Swimming Pool Aprons

-There is no clear best choice or ‘standard’ when it comes to a pool apron in terms of dimension or material.
+There is no clear best choice or ‘standard’ when it comes to a swimming pool apron in terms of dimension or material.
 Most of the decision will be based on what you like and what your budget is.
-In most cases pool owners have a good idea of what they want to have around their pool because they want to match what they already have or because of past experiences with a particular material.
+In most cases folks have a good idea of what they want to have around their swimming pool because they want to match what they already have or because of past experiences with a particular material.

 The last consideration, and perhaps the biggest, is the material.
 If you have an existing material now- do you match it?
 Though matching seems like the most obvious it’s not always necessary.
 Separate materials can add a hint of separation and provide definition between spaces.
-It is also in most cases better NOT to match an existing material and come up short.
+It is also, in most cases, better NOT to attempt to match an existing material and come up short.
 A close match often times comes up looking worse than not trying at all.